libre-devops/azdo-agent-containers/README.md

 - CI/CD with Azure DevOps :rocket:
     - Using easy, readable, script params instead of in-built Steps, Templates & Actions for easy migrations to other CI/CDs
-- Container registry using GitHub Packages with Github Container Registry :sunglasses:
+- Container registry using GitHub Packages with GitHub Container Registry :sunglasses:
 - Example scripts in Podman, CI/CD pipelines in Podman for Linux and Docker for Windows :whale:
 - Linux Images used in the repo:
     - [RedHat 9 Universal Basic Image ](https://catalog.redhat.com/software/container-stacks/detail/5ec53f50ef29fd35586d9a56)